Conference

 Submission details:

 Please submit an abstract of up to 300 words with author details (names, affiliations, and email addresses) to Dr. Hongmei Lu (h.lu@uu.nl) with the subject line CPCB Utrecht 2025 by 9 December 2024.
 There is no registration fee.
 Selected abstracts will be invited to submit a full paper in January 2025.
+The deadline for full paper submission will be 31 March 2025.
 Submitted papers may be selected for a special issue in Planning Practice & Research (https://www.tandfonline.com/journals/cppr20).
 Additional information will be available on the conference website (https://collaborativeplanning.sites.uu.nl).